332 pp., 6.125 x 9.25, 30 halftones, appends., notes, bibl., index

 For more information about Adam Gussow, visit the Author Page.

 “As a Black musician, I have often reflected on the dichotomy between Black bluesism and blues universalism.
 Whose music is it?
 Who profits from it?
 How is the next generation of blues artists being mentored?
-In a book that is as timely as it is illuminating, Adam Gussow has given us an excellent framework for considering these questions, and along the way offers a rich, informative, and often myth-busting history of complex story of blues and race.”--Gene Dobbs Bradford, President and CEO, Jazz St. Louis
+In a book that is as timely as it is illuminating, Adam Gussow has given us an excellent framework for considering these questions, and along the way he offers a rich, informative, and often myth-busting history of the complex story of blues and race.”--Gene Dobbs Bradford, president and CEO, Jazz St. Louis

 "In Whose Blues?, Adam Gussow tackles the provocative reality of the blues.
 He ties the music’s tortured history to the current racial climate and adds chapters on blues’ place in African American literature and the Black Arts Movement.
 This is essential reading to better understand the power of the blues."--Art Tipaldi, editor, Blues Music Magazine

 "In an act of fidelity to the blues itself, Adam Gussow returns us to a fundamental question that sadly is often unspoken and repressed in today’s everyday blues consciousness.
 Gussow, a blues performer and a man of deep reflection, busts open the silence but also cautions against unnecessary fights as he supports and intensifies struggles for equality in the blues."--"Sugar Brown" Ken Kawashima, University of Toronto

 "There really is nobody else like Adam Gussow, a blues harp virtuoso and first-rate scholar who tempers critical acuity with humor and generosity to all.
 In this soulful, bracingly clear-eyed book, he cuts through the heated feelings and bad faith surrounding the uncomfortable subject of music and race."--Carlo Rotella, Boston College